21 First Date Questions

-There aren’t hard and fast rules about what’s a good vs. bad first date question.
+There aren’t hard and fast rules about what makes a good or bad first date question.
 Research has shown that the most effective communication style in relationships is a flexible one.
-The examples below are intended to stimulate your own ideas rather than as rules.
+The examples below are intended to stimulate your own ideas, rather than be interpreted as rules.

-Key goals of a first date are to
+The key goals of a first date are to:

-(b) find out if you and your date have any major areas of incompatibility.
-We’re wired so that once we start to develop an emotional attachment this is hard to break away from.
+Humans are wired so that once we start to develop an emotional attachment, it's hard to break away from it.
 Find out early if there are reasons that “making it work” will be fraught.

-Select a few of these questions rather than attempt to ask them all on the same first date!
+Select just a few of these questions, rather than attempt to ask them all on the same date.

 1. What sort of vacations do you like to take?

-Why: Different vacation preferences or amounts of vacation time can be a major source of ongoing incompatibility.
-For example, if one person likes to take very long trips and the other person has a more standard two weeks vacation time.
+Why: Different vacation preferences or amounts of vacation time can be a major source of ongoing incompatibility—for example, if one person likes to take very long trips and the other person has a more standard idea (or amount) of vacation time.

 2. How was your day?

-Why: This question helps establish if your date has a positive or negative attitude?
-If asking this question leads to five solid minutes of them complaining you'll know the person sees the glass as half empty.
+Why: This question helps establish if your date has a positive or negative attitude.
+If asking this question leads to five solid minutes of them complaining, it's possible that the person tends to see the glass as half empty.

-Why: When you enter a relationship with someone you’re also entering a relationship with their friends.
-Also, it’s nice to give your date an opportunity to answer a question that isn't directly about them.
+Why: When you enter a relationship with someone, you’re also entering a relationship with their friends.
+Plus, it’s nice to give your date an opportunity to answer a question that isn't directly about them.

 4. Are you a dog person, a cat person, or neither?

-Why: If one of you doesn't like pets and the other has 3 dogs, that's likely to be a problem.
+Why: If one of you doesn't like pets and the other has three dogs, that's likely to be a problem.

 5. What do you like to do in your free time?

-Why: Helps you find out the person's preferences and also helps you establish if the person has any free time or if they're a workaholic.
+Why: This helps you find out the person's preferences.
+It may also help you establish if the person has any free time in the first place, or if they're a workaholic.

 6. Is there anything you're really passionate about?

-Why: Does the person have strong feelings or are they more easygoing and with milder feelings.
+Why: Does the person have strong feelings?
+Or are they more easygoing, tending to have milder feelings about most things?

 7. Do you like your job?

-Why: Is the person about to make any major life changes e.g., leave their $200K/year job to go back to school?
+Why: Is the person about to make any major life changes—for example, leave their job to go back to school?
 What's their attitude to their work?
-Do they see it as a job, a vocation, or are they primarily motivated by climbing the career ladder?
+Do they see it as a calling, a vocation, or are they primarily motivated by climbing the career ladder?